-As a business leader, you know all too well the differentiating factors that used to set apart your organization are far less powerful now than they used to be.
-Technology has fundamentally altered nearly every aspect of business operations – from the dynamics of your market to the speed that is required to remain relevant.
-Digital disruption has turned talent management on its head, simultaneous with the emergence of one of the most competitive labor markets in history.
+As a business leader, you know all too well that the differentiating factors that used to set your company apart are far less powerful now than they used to be.
+Technology has fundamentally altered nearly every aspect of business operations — a fact made even more clear in the wake of COVID-19, as companies transitioned to tech-dependent, remote-working models in order to stay operational.

 No matter where your company is on its digital journey, consider incorporating the following talent management best practices into your organization’s strategy.